Join the Jen SX1000 group on Yahoo!

 cutoff from the Mod Wheel of your MIDI keyboard.

-The only calibration on the board is the CV buffer gain trim.
-This sets
+The only calibration on the board is the DC out scale trim.
+This affects the amplitude

 Back to Top